arif2301/burger/readme.md

 ## Background on the code
-The application is written in JavaScript, HTML, CSS, Node, Express, ORM and Handlebars
+The application uses the following: JavaScript, HTML, CSS, Node, Express, a custom ORM and Handlebars

 ## Instruction
-the application is deployed, here is the link : https://friend-finder2301.herokuapp.com/
+the application is deployed, here is the link : https://eatdaburger11.herokuapp.com/

 Please go to the link and follow the instructions to see how this applicaiton works.
 Thank you!